reactiveui/website/input/contribute/developer-experience/the-plan.md

 Why?
 It's cause the the developer experience (documentation, samples, people presenting and sharing their experiences at meetups) has been lacking.
 Let's fix this.

-See https://reactivex.slack.com/archives/C02AJB872/p1502462627603705 for some ideas on how to fix this, head on over to https://reactiveui.net/slack for an invite if you don't have access.
+See https://reactivex.slack.com/archives/C02AJB872/p1502462627603705 for some ideas on how to fix this, head on over to [Slack Reactive, Inc](https://join.slack.com/t/reactivex/shared_invite/zt-lt48skpz-G5WDYOAuzA80_MByZrLT0g) for an invite if you don't have access.